 For the first time in history and at some point during 2016, the total number of connected devices will surpass the volume of people on the earth.
 The American market research company Gartner, have calculated that during 2015, there were approximately five billion devices, such as tablets, smart electricity meters, smartphones, factory machines and cars with the ability to communicate by means of the Internet.
 During 2016, it is anticipated that this figure will rise to somewhere around seven or eight billion, which is a higher number than the 7.4 billion people who currently live on earth.
 There is already talk among analysts that the anticipated number of connected devices will be somewhere around 24-35 billion by the year 2020.
 The IOT (Internet of Things) has been rapidly expanding at a rate of 40% per annum.
 BI Intelligence market researchers anticipate the entire outlay for system integration, application development and hardware could reach to some $6billion dollars over the course of the next five years.

 Due to an extensive number of applications and user added value, the Internet of Things is thriving.
-With devices such as Smartphones it is possible for users to shop online, use the GPS to navigate round an unfamiliar city, check flight details, and much more.
-Cars, washing machines, traffic lights, and trains deliver warning signs that they require servicing.
+With devices such as Smartphones, it is possible for users to shop online, use the GPS to navigate round an unfamiliar city, check flight details, and much more.
+Cars, washing machines, traffic lights, and trains deliver warning signs that they require service.
 Consumption data is automatically sent by electricity meters, and the robots in factories have PC boards which send signals so the robot knows which components to choose.

 However, complexity goes hand in hand with quantity, and there already exists an obvious problem.
 Consider a modern office, by way of example.
 As well as many thermostats and smoke detectors there are a whole host of other sensors from other services covering the entire building.
 There may be one for lights to come on in a room if someone is present.
 Another example could be the building’s security system, or perhaps a sensor which reduces or increases the heating/air conditioning after the last person has left the room.
 Maybe there is something which controls the window blinds?